 docassemble is designed with user privacy in mind.

-User passwords and interview answers are stored in a SQL database in
+Interview answers are stored in a SQL database in encrypted form,

 multi_user variable is set to

 If users log in with external authentication methods or the

 phone login feature, interview answers are still encrypted (unless